jasonfergz/XPR_Libraries/README.md

 XPR_Libraries
 =============

 This library provides an interpretation of the GitHub Identicon for use on iOS.
+The result is random and is not based on a seed.

 Using the Library: